-This is an excerpt from Low Back Disorders 3rd Edition With Web Resource by Stuart M. McGill.
+This is an excerpt from Low Back Disorders 3rd Edition With Web Resource.

 Neurophysiological mechanisms of pain are highly modulated by movement and exercise.
 Endorphin release has long been known to occur with exercise, but the molecular basis for these links is not well understood.
 However, many more exercise-induced analgesic pathways are coming to light.
 One example is that exercise increases neurotrophin-3 production, which appears to have an analgesic role in cutaneous and deep tissue pan (Sharma et al., 2010).

 Psychological components are important for some patients and influence the approach used to introduce and program exercise.
 For example, some patients obsess over their pain and what is going on in their bodies.
 Patients with high fear avoidance do better with physical therapy, which de-emphasizes anatomical findings (George et al., 2003).
 For these types of patients, I suggest not using daily pain charts, but directing their focus to achieving good exercise form.
 Some patients have back pain because they overload themselves with daily regimens at the gym.
 For the type A personality, we ensure that exercise is not overexecuted (for people who believe that 25 repetitions of an exercise will do them more good than the 10 that were prescribed).
 For the type B personality who may bargain with the clinician about doing less exercise, performing the exercise dose as prescribed should be encouraged.
 These two personality types require different approaches to prescribing exercise.